Skip to content

 /**

 * Set the directory where relative paths should be calculated.
-The relative path of uploaded sourcemaps should be included in the error path, thus
+The relative path of the uploaded sourcemaps should be included in the error path, therefore

-* this parameter controls the relative directory for upload
+* this parameter controls the uploaded relative directory

 * Default relative path from execution directory to search directory path.relative(process.cwd(), filepath)